Home Modifications for Alzheimer's Care

-Alzheimer ’s disease, the most common form of dementia, poses a particular set of challenges in the home environment.
-According to the Alzheimer’s Association, 5.3 million Americans have Alzheimer’s disease, and it weighs in as the 7th leading cause of death in America.
-Home safety issues pose dangers to people with Alzheimer’s disease that you or I would not generally consider.
-Think about how many household functions require depth perception, sequential thought, short-term and long-term memory, and the ability to initiate activities.
+Alzheimer’s disease, the most common form of dementia, poses a particular set of challenges in the home environment.
+According to the Alzheimer’s Association, 5.7 million Americans of all ages have Alzheimer’s disease today.
+Home safety issues pose dangers to people with Alzheimer’s that you or I would not generally consider.
+On an everyday basis, home environment also affects their quality of life.
+In this exclusive interview, a specialist in both gerontology and interior design gives you recommendations on home modifications for Alzheimer's care.

-Alzheimer’s related complications often involve the home-environment – falls and fires are two of the most common.
-Beyond preventing injury and death, the home environment affects the quality of life of someone with Alzheimer’s.
-Rosemary Bakker, MS, is a certified interior designer, dementia specialist, and Research Associate in Gerontologic Design in Medicine at Weill Cornell Medical College.
-She is also the Director of ThisCaringHome.org, a project of Weill Cornell Medical College.
-In an interview with me this week, she discussed strategies for reducing home risks and improving quality of life for people with Alzheimer’s disease.
-Bakker said, “The environment is so important to a person with Alzheimer’s.
-They’re much more sensitive to their environment, so there’s a lot they can do to make it safer for them, and to give them a greater quality of life.”
+Rosemary Bakker, MS, is a certified interior designer, dementia specialist, and former Research Associate in Gerontologic Design in Medicine at Weill Cornell Medical College.
+In an interview with me, she discussed strategies for reducing home risks and improving quality of life for people with Alzheimer’s disease.
+Bakker explains, “The environment is so important to a person with Alzheimer’s.
+They’re much more sensitive to their environment, so there’s a lot we can do to make it safer for them, and to give them a greater quality of life.”

 Making Stairs Safer for Someone with Alzheimer’s Disease

-Depth perception is a serious problem for people with Alzheimer’s .
+Depth perception is a serious problem for people with Alzheimer’s.
 According to Bakker, “They may not notice a glass door and try to walk right through it.
 If there’s a low cocktail table, particularly if it’s glass, they may not even see it and walk right into it.
-Climbing stairs can be a really big issue because if the riser and the tread are the same color, the person may not know how high to lift one’s feet, and therefore falls can occur and can be terrifying to try to walk the stairs.”
+Climbing stairs can be a really big issue because if the riser and the tread are the same color, the person may not know how high to lift one’s feet, and therefore falls can occur.
+It can be terrifying to try to walk the stairs.”

-Bakker cautioned, “Walk up and down the stairs.
+Bakker advises, “Walk up and down the stairs.
 Really hold on to those rails and make sure they are firmly attached.
-Sometimes an adult child may be visiting a parent, and they don’t use the hand rails.
+Sometimes an adult child may be visiting a parent, and they don’t use the handrails.
 They don’t really know if they’re well-installed or not.
 So try to test things out.
-Many hand rails are just screwed into sheet rock."
+Many handrails are just screwed into sheetrock."

 The Best Lighting for People with Alzheimer’s

 People with Alzheimer’s are very susceptible to glare, and to sudden changes in light levels.
-According to Bakker, “There can be tendency to hallucinate or to see things that aren’t really there.
-For example, in dim lighting if there’s a large leafy plant, it may look like a person crouching.
-So you want to make sure that things are evenly lit and that they’re not going from an overly lit room to a dark room.
-You really want to make sure that the lighting is kind of even.
-For some people with Alzheimer’s, they get afraid of dim areas. ”
+Bakker elaborates, “There can be a tendency to hallucinate or to see things that aren’t really there.
+For example, in dim lighting if there’s a large leafy plant, it may look like a person crouching."

-- Install more outlets: “Make sure there are not too many extension wires going across the room,” cautioned Bakker.
+- Install more outlets: “Make sure there are not too many extension wires going across the room,” cautions Bakker.
 Extension cords pose a trip and fall threat to people with Alzheimer’s, but don’t let a lack of outlets limit lighting in the house.
-“It’s really important to get those extra outlets installed so you can plug in more lamps,” she said.
+“It’s really important to get those extra outlets installed so you can plug in more lamps."

-- Steer clear of bright lights at night: Besides being temporarily blinded by sudden bright light, bright lights at night can confuse someone with Alzheimer’s as to what time of day it is.
+- Steer clear of bright lights at night: Besides being temporarily blinded by sudden bright light, someone with Alzheimer’s may be confused by bright lights as to what time of day it is.
 “So they may think, ‘Oh, the lights are on.
 I have to go to work.’
 It can cause problems with them getting dressed at 3:00 in the morning.
-When you don’t understand this, you just can’t imagine that these things can happen,” said Bakker.
+When you don’t understand this, you just can’t imagine that these things can happen,” cautions Bakker.

 Floors Mean More When Alzheimer’s is in the House

-- Avoid polished floor surfaces: Polished floor surfaces cause two problems for people with Alzheimer’s disease.
-The first problem is perceptual issues.
-Bakker said, “Even walking in a room with a lot of glare on the floor can get them confused as to where to place their foot.
-You want to make sure that the floor doesn’t look like a skating rink.
+- Avoid polished floor surfaces: Polished floor surfaces cause 2 problems for people with Alzheimer’s disease.
+The first is perceptual issues, as Bakker describes, “Walking in a room with a lot of glare on the floor can get them confused as to where to place their foot.
+Make sure that the floor doesn’t look like a skating rink.
 I’ve actually had a few people tell me that the floor was wet, and it wasn’t.
 It was just that there was a lot of glare on it so they didn’t want to walk on the floor.”
-The second problem with polished floors is that they are slippery, which poses a risk for people who shuffle when they walk.
-Bakker said, “I don’t recommend polished marble or polished floor surfaces anywhere in the home, especially in the foyer and in the bathroom.”
+The second problem is that polished floors are slippery, which poses a risk for people who shuffle when they walk.
+Warns Bakker, “I don’t recommend polished marble or polished floor surfaces anywhere in the home, especially in the foyer and in the bathroom.”

-- Remove doorsills: “A lot of people with Alzheimer’s start to develop a shuffling walk later on.
+- Remove door sills: “A lot of people with Alzheimer’s start to develop a shuffling walk later on.
 They don’t pick up their feet enough, and as I mentioned they can also have visual issues with depth perceptions, so they might not even see the rise of the door sills.
 It can be a common cause for tripping.
-Whenever possible, I tell homeowners to take up the doorsill,” said Bakker.
+Whenever possible, I tell homeowners to take up the door sill,” recommends Bakker.

-- Remove area rugs: Bakker said, “They pose a risk for tripping and falling, particularly if a person walks with a shuffle.
-Instead of discarding them, they could donate it or give it away to a favorite niece or grandchild.”
+- Remove area rugs: Bakker clarifies, “They pose a risk for tripping and falling, particularly if a person walks with a shuffle.
+Instead of discarding an area rug, they could donate it or give it away to a favorite niece or grandchild.”

 Bathroom Renovations for Aging with Alzheimer’s

-- Make the bathroom more wheel chair accessible: Bakker said, “Put in a sink that you might be able to sit at.
+- Consider sink and toilet height: Bakker suggests, “Put in a sink that you might be able to sit at.
 It makes it much easier to give care later on if you have either a height-adjustable sink or one that you can sit at.
 Higher height toilets are terrific, too.”

-- Keep the bathroom design simple: “It gets harder and harder for them to even remember the body movements they need to move over on a transfer bench,” said Bakker.
-That's why an accessible walkin-in, wheel-in shower is so important.
+- Keep the bathroom design simple: “It gets harder and harder for them to even remember the body movements they need to move over on a transfer bench.”

 Appliances Should Be Safe and Easy to Use